Aarav7162/rssi_location_triangulation/README.md

 ---

-## Blynk Dashboard Setup
+## Blynk and Python Dashboard Setup
 1. Open the Blynk app and create a new project for **ESP8266**.
 2. Add widgets for RSSI display and LED control.
 Assign the correct virtual pins:
    - **V0**: Display RSSI from ESP1
    - **V1**: Display RSSI from ESP2
    - **V7**: LED control (switch or button widget)
+3. Open dashboard.py, and change your target SSID.
+4. Run dashboard.py

-> Make sure your dashboard layout is intuitive for monitoring live signal strength.
+> Make sure your dashboard layout is readable for monitoring live signal strength.

 ---